-Language agencies bill hospitals $120 an hour and hand the interpreter a fraction of it.
-SPI is the registry that removes them.
-The interpreter sets their rate and keeps all of it, you reach them directly, and the worth goes to the professional who earned it.
-You pay the interpreter's rate plus a flat 10% to connect, a fraction of what an agency takes.
+Language agencies bill hospitals $120 an hour and hand you a fraction of it.
+SPI is the register that removes them.
+You set your rate and keep all of it, clients reach you directly, and the worth goes to the professional who earned it.
+You keep 100% of your rate.
+SPI never takes it out of your pay.

-Join the registryNew to interpreting?
+Explore the SocietyNew to interpreting?
 Start your training at the AALB academy.

 The agency bills the hospital.
 The interpreter does the work.
 Watch who keeps the money.